chacharesarish/chacharesarish/README.md

 # 👋 Hi, I’m Sarish Chachare

 I’m a **Data Analyst** passionate about transforming raw data into actionable insights to support data-driven decision-making.
-I specialize in SQL, Python, Excel, and Power BI with hands-on experience in exploratory data analysis, dashboarding, and business analytics.
+I specialize in SQL, Python, Excel, and Power BI, Tableau with hands-on experience in exploratory data analysis, dashboarding, and business analytics.

 ---